 2. Submit the book for a BookBub Featured Deal

 When I submit a BookBub deal, I choose to run a US and International promotion.
-However, I don’t discount in India — I don’t have many sales there, and it’s not worth my effort to change the India price on the retailers to $0.99.
 My books are sold wide — on Amazon, Apple, Barnes & Noble, Kobo, Google — and the BookBub promotion includes all the retailers.
 Even though only my US sales from Amazon, Barnes & Noble, and Apple counted toward the USA Today bestseller list tally, I want those new readers from all retailers!
 The growth in my non-Amazon sales is, in my opinion, my number one value-add to having a BookBub promotion.

 I have found with each BookBub promotion (whether I hit a bestseller list or not), I gain a larger percentage of my monthly sales from Apple, Kobo, Barnes & Noble, and Google.
 This means my visibility is greater and I am gaining more readership.
 During some months, my non-Amazon sales exceed my Amazon sales.
 This is why I submit to BookBub over and over — I want more visibility and readers at the non-Amazon retailers.